redballoonsecurity/ofrak/docs/user-guide/flash_component.md

 ```

-### Running the component
+### Running the Flash components
-It can be used like any other component after first tagging the resource as `FlashResource` and then adding the attributes:
+The Flash components can be used like any other OFRAK components.
+The first step is to tag a resource as a [FlashResource][ofrak_components.flash.FlashResource] and tag it with its flash resource attributes:

 ```python
 # Create root resource and tag